rikkih/chatter/README.md

 Open up a browser and go to `localhost:8000/chat/`

-From here you can create a chatroom.
+From here you can create a chatroom, invite others with the link created, and chatter away.

 More functionality soon.